 That was perfect when we were out hunting for food and living in caves, but online or in a shop it can go badly wrong!

-There is a whole industry dedicated to making sure you don’t stop and think before buying an item in sales:
+The sellers want you to buy quickly and not stop and think before buying an item in sales:

 - bright Sale signs;